 - Add all the additional ingredients to a sizable pot set over high heat.
 After bringing to a boil, turn down the heat to a low simmer for about five minutes.

 - The jalapenos should be added now.
-Increase the heat to high and simmer for 4 minutes. ( Be sure not to simmer for more than 4 minutes, this is a very important step)
+Increase the heat to high and simmer for 4 minutes. ( Be sure not to simmer for more than 4 minutes; this is a crucial step.)